PaulBratslavsky/epic-next-strapi-5-update/blog-update/04-epic-next.md

 ![008-data-front-end.png](https://api-prod.strapi.io/uploads/008_data_front_end_12e3ad6ac4.png)

 This is great.
-We are able to pass data to our `server action` and return it via `useFormState`.
+We are able to pass data to our `server action` and return it via `useActionState`.

 Before we see how to submit our form and sign in via our Strapi backend, let's examine how to handle form validation with Zod.